kaiakamatsu/BENG183-Classification/Classification.md

 This also means that when running k-nearest neighbor on an unbalanced data set (lets say there is a significant majority ), we can have a biased result.
 This is due to the fact that the majority can dominate the decision of the model, which causes the minority have a higher chance of being misclassified.

-These limitations highlight the need for careful consideration and preprocessing of data before applying the k-NN algorithm.
-Addressing issues realted to weighing of points and reduction of noise can improve the model's effectiveness in real-world applications.
-Additionally, exploring alternative algorithms or methods that can handle large datasets more efficiently or provide mechanisms for feature weighting might offer solutions to the challenges k-NN faces.
+These limitations show the need for consideration and preprocessing of data before applying the k-NN algorithm.
+Addressing issues related to weighing of data and reduction of noise can improve the model's effectiveness in real-world applications.
+Additionally, exploring alternative algorithms or methods that can handle large datasets more efficiently might offer solutions to the challenges k-NN faces.

 # Support Vector Machine